 The presidential race will mesmerize Americans over the next 11 months.
 The country hasn’t been this polarized since the Civil War.

-Voters on the left desperately want a story which undermines support for President Trump.
-They are also searching for a candidate who can actually win.
+Voters on the left desperately want a story that undermines support for President Trump.
+They are also searching for a candidate who can win.

 Many Republicans are outraged about the Deep State and corporate media campaign obsession with unseating a duly elected president – and they worry an avowed socialist could win the Democratic primary and, just possibly, the general election.

 Plenty about the year ahead is unpredictable.
 Massive federal budget deficits and unrestrained borrowing, however, are a certainty.

 The federal government is not going to voluntarily shrink itself, regardless of who wins in 2020.
 It has been hopelessly insolvent for a good long while.

 The federal government has returned to trillion-dollar deficits – levels last seen following the 2008 financial crisis.

 But this time is that federal tax receipts are the highest ever seen.
 Despite President Trump’s 2017 tax cuts, the IRS pulled in $3.44 trillion in 2019.
 Politicians may be divided, but they managed to find enough bi-partisan support to spend all that… plus another $984 billion.

 Under current economic conditions, forecasters expect trillion-dollar deficits as far as the eye can see.